Stephen '59 and Madeline '60 Anbinder Professor of History

 Fax: (607) 255-5000

 Office Hours: By appointment only.

 Research and Teaching Interests

 Fred Logevall joined the Department of History in 2004.
 He previously taught at UC Santa Barbara, where he co-founded the Center for Cold War Studies.
-A specialist on U.S. foreign relations, Professor Logevall teaches a range of courses covering the history of U.S. diplomacy and foreign policy, as well as the international history of the Cold War and the Vietnam Wars.
-In 2006-07 he was Leverhulme Professor of History at the University of Nottingham and Mellon Senior Research Fellow at the University of Cambridge, and he currently serves as vice provost for international affairs and as director of the Mario Einaudi Center for International Studies.
-His newest book, Embers of War: The Fall of an Empire and the Making of America's Vietnam (Random House, 2012), received the 2013 Pulitzer Prize for History and the 2013 Francis Parkman Prize from the Society of American Historians, among other awards.
-Logevall also serves as vice president of the Society for Historians of American Foreign Relations (SHAFR), and will become president of the organization on January 1, 2014.
+A specialist on U.S. foreign relations, Logevall teaches a range of courses covering the history of U.S. diplomacy and foreign policy, as well as the international history of the Cold War and the Vietnam Wars.
+He currently serves as vice provost for international affairs and as director of the Mario Einaudi Center for International Studies.
+His most recent book, Embers of War: The Fall of an Empire and the Making of America's Vietnam (Random House, 2012), received the 2013 Pulitzer Prize for History and the 2013 Francis Parkman Prize from the Society of American Historians, among other awards.
+Logevall also serves as president of the Society for Historians of American Foreign Relations (SHAFR).

 Ph.D.
 Yale University, 1993